 The Lightbend Console does not provide login functionality.
 The same Kubernetes mechanisms for access and permission that apply to the cluster also apply to the Console.
 See the Kubernetes documentation for more information.

-The Console has built-in monitors for Lightbend Platform applications and a set of basic monitors for other components, such as Kafka and Zookeeper.
-For each workload, the available monitors take key bell-weather metrics as input and produce a health model.
-Alerting is based on this health model.
-You can customize the included monitors and create new ones.
+The Console has built-in monitors for Lightbend Platform applications.
+For each workload, the available monitors take key bellwether metrics as input and produce a health model.

 In addition, the Console includes: